-Anyone who knows me should know that Aloo Fry has to have a chapter of its own in my recipe book.
+Anyone who knows me should know that Aloo Fry has to have a chapter of its own in the Govinda Dasu recipe book.
 Few Friday evenings in Santa Clara went by without Aloo Fry on the menu.
 Besides, if you have been to my room at home or been to my grade school presentation, you would have seen my famous Aloo Fry poster.

 My father tells me that his maternal grandmother owned a heavy brass fry pan, which played the most crucial role in the preparation of her famous Aloo Fry.
 A heavy 12-inch non-stick pan is definitely an acceptable substitute, as her brass pan has long bitten dust.